bozdoz/wp-plugin-leaflet-map/readme.txt

 1. Put the shortcode into the post.
 2. See the shortcode play out on the front end.
+3. For `[leaflet-image]` upload an image, and copy the URL from the right-hand side
+4. For `[leaflet-image]` paste that image URL into an attribute titled `source`: example: `source="http://lorempixel.com/1000/1000/"`.
+5. See the `[leaflet-image]` on the front end.

 == Changelog ==

+= 1.5 =
+* Some helpful js fixes for multiple window onload functions, and added the `leaflet-image` shortcode!

 = 1.4 =
 * Some fixes for Google geocoding, and switched cookies to db options.